Spot issues in your crawl data with a Venn diagram on Looker Studio

 To my knowledge, the Venn diagram applied to crawl data is only used by Saas crawler Botify.

-Among native visualisations, Google Data Studio offers the opportunity to use visualisations from the community.
+Among native visualisations, Looker Studio offers the opportunity to use visualisations from the community.
 These visualisations didn’t evolve that much since the launch of Data Studio; there are 40 of them available as I write this article.
 Fun fact: they always have been on beta.
 I’d be curious to know why!

 This visualisation is perfect to get a proper overview of the relationships between crawl sources.
 We can spot URLs crawled by the crawler and found in our external data sources as well so we know that these URLs are known by all sources and among all, are easily discoverable.
 Then, we can easily spot URLs only found by the crawler or by a specific data source.